 In addition to investigating these placements, monitoring and tracking your campaign to the best of your ability is essential to making changes and improving your return.
 “Tracking needs to be consistent.
 Google isn’t consistent with their algorithm so you could be showing on one site for a long period of time and then suddenly lose that placement due to an algorithm update,” says Sergey.
 “The metrics to focus on depends on your goals.
 For branding purposes, focus on impressions and clicks, and for sales-oriented goals focus on view-through conversions.”

 Caleb recommends looking for conversions, but also looping in analytics to see metrics like time-on-site.
 Take a look at the top conversion paths to see how these different channels impact your overall conversions.
 “If you see display is helping organic or even paid search, it’s making an impact by introducing your brand,” he states.
 “This starts painting the picture of how display is working.”
 He goes on to explain that tracking is so critical because with Display, “you’re trusting Google to define your audience, but they’re not telling you how they define that, which can be tricky.”

+Another thing that stands out during PPC audits: lack of testing!
 As I’ve started time and time again, the Display Network is HUGE, which means your reach is pretty much endless.
 Google also continues to release new features and targeting methods to reach people, so if you’re not testing some of these options, you could be missing out on a plethora of potential customers.

 “Once you’ve hit your main goal, use the leftover budget for testing,” Mike Griffith says.
 He explains that if your Display campaigns are performing well, then YouTube will probably work as well.
 Mike recommending setting 10-20% of your budget aside for testing.